 Soldier Honored: Lawrence L. Parrish

-SSG Parrish is survived by his wife, Sarah and five children, one of which is a Folds of Honor Higher Education Scholarship recipient.
+SSG Parrish was a devoted husband, father, son and brother.
+He is survived by his wife, Sarah, and five children, one of whom is a Folds of Honor Higher Education scholarship recipient.